Nazlizamanian/Jonkoping-University-Computer-Engineeering-Programme/README.md

  # [Databases 6hp](https://github.com/Nazlizamanian/OnlineWebShopDatabaseSQL)
  ## Course Description
- After completing the course, the student should have a grasp of the basics of relational databases and be able to model, create simple databases, and query them based on given requirements.
-The student should also have an understanding of database development as a part of system and business development.
-The course covers the following topics:
+In this course, the systems utilized included MySQL and Microsoft SQL Server Management Studio.
+Upon course completion, students will have gained a comprehensive understanding of fundamental concepts related to relational databases, enabling them to proficiently model, create, and query simple databases according to specified requirements.
+Moreover, students will develop insight into the role of database development within the broader context of system and business development.
+The course encompasses the following key topics:
 - Relational databases and their theoretical foundations
 - Database design using entity/relationship modeling
 - Normalization theory
 - Query languages
 - Databases in the system development life cycle
 - Transaction management